tombensve/tombensve.github.io/index.md

 As seen above I'm now using a free account on [Repsy.io](https://repsy.io/) to share my binaries.
 Its as easy as Bintray was.

-It is also possible to checkout my repo and build it with `mvn install`.
-After that there will be binaries in your `~/.m2/` folder.

 [My GitHub Repos](https://github.com/tombensve/)

 ----